kearutherford/BerkeleyForestsAnalytics/README.md

       0 (no slope).

-3.  `sp_codes` Specifies whether the species column in tree_data follows the four-letter code or FIA naming convention (see “Species code tables” section in “Background information for tree biomass estimations” below).
+3.  `sp_codes` Specifies whether the species column in tree_data follows the four-letter code or FIA naming convention (see [Species code tables](#species-codes) section in “Background information for tree biomass estimations (prior to NSVB framework)” below).
 Must be set to either “4letter” or “fia”.
 The default is set to “4letter”.

 4.  `units` Specifies whether the input data are in metric (centimeters, meters, and trees per hectare) or imperial (inches, feet, and trees